 For more than 30 years, the Reform Movement has also been at the forefront of the Jewish world ensuring a welcoming environment for interfaith families and their children.
-Any child from an interfaith family who is being raised as a Jew has a place at our camp.
+Any child from an interfaith family has a place at our camp.
 Our commitment to interfaith families is at the very core of who we are and what we strive to do every single day.